bongoslav/Global-Infra-Tech-task/README.md

     ```bash
     npm start
     ```
+  - Application can be started in dev mode watching for changes
+    ```bash
+    npm run dev
+    ```

 ## Usage

-Once the application is running, you can access it on [http://localhost:3000/api/](http://localhost:3000) (default port is set to 3000).
+Once the application is running, you can access it on [http://localhost:3000/api/](http://localhost:3000/api/) (default port is set to 3000).

 ## Endpoints